Sucuri/sucuri-wordpress-plugin/readme.txt

 * Fixed htaccess standard rules checker with no WP_Rewrite

 = 1.7.19 =
-* Added function to rescue HTTP requests using sockets
+* Added method to rescue HTTP requests using sockets
 * Fixed mishandled JSON data in audit logs Ajax request
 * Modified list of CloudProxy features and promo video